All Episodes

 For most of her political life, Hillary has not been able to be who she is.

-That's why she laughs in this cackled like Arkansas broadbeam kind of.
+That's why she laughs in this cackled Arkansas broadbeam kind of.

 Everything is.

-You know, we're gonna hit The reset button here for the third time, you're gonna see an authentic Hillary.
+You know, we're going to hit the reset button here for the third time.

-You're gonna see uh comical humorous Hillary.
+You're going to see comical, humorous Hillary.

-You're gonna see uh human Hillary.
+You're going to see a human Hillary.

 They want us to think that we're seeing that.

-That's why they put those words in front of us using power of suggestion, because she isn't any of those things.
+That's why they put those words in front of us using power of suggestion because she isn't any of those things.

-I I gladly went along.
+I gladly went along.

 We never had a conversation about it.

-And I remember during that week, if I heard it once, I must have heard it 15 times.
+And I remember during that week, if I heard it once, I must have heard it 15 times, how much fun Hillary is.

 Oh, Rush, you would not believe.